flores-o/lmexp/README.md

 ### `models`

 Model implementations.
-Currently only [gpt2](https://huggingface.co/openai-community/gpt2) is implemented as a basic example that will load on your laptop.
+Currently gpt2 and llama3 are implemented.
 You can add more models by following the same pattern.

 ### `notebooks`